 Failover Routing Policy

-- Failover routing policy allows active-passive failover configuration, in which one resource takes all traffic when it’s available and the other resource takes all traffic when the first resource isn’t available.
+- Failover routing policy allows active-passive failover configuration, in which one resource (primary) takes all traffic when it’s healthy and the other resource (secondary) takes all traffic when the first isn’t healthy.

-- Route 53 health checking agents will monitor each location/endpoint of the application to determine the availability.
+- Route 53 health checking agents will monitor each location/endpoint of the application to determine its availability.

 Geolocation Routing Policy

-- Geolocation routing policy enables Route 53 to respond to DNS queries based on the geographic location of the users i.e. location from which the DNS queries originate
+- Geolocation routing policy helps respond to DNS queries based on the geographic location of the users i.e. location from which the DNS queries originate.

 - restrict distribution of content to only the locations in which you have distribution rights.